fchauvel/ntnu-idata2302-website/source/labs/sequences.rst

    :nonumber:

-   Propose an algorithm that checks whether the given sequence has duplicate, that is, whether any item occurs more than once.
+   Propose an algorithm that checks whether the given sequence has duplicates, that is, whether any item occurs more than once.
 Consider the following examples:

    - The sequence :math:`s_1 = (1, 2, 3, 4, 5)` does not contain any